-Graduate School of Education Mission Statement
+The Graduate School of Education Mission Statement

-Teacher As Servant Leader Learning to Teach - Teaching to Serve
+Educator as Servant Leader Learning to Lead - Leading to Serve

-The Belhaven University Graduate School of Education seeks to produce not only effective professional educators but also develop concerned, compassionate educators who value each student's life and who are dedicated to helping all students learn and fulfill his or her God-given potential.
-The School of Education's goal is the development of Teachers as Servant Leaders, professionals committed to transforming teaching, learning, and schooling - professionals dedicated to creating positive learning environments where students learn the virtues and skills necessary to become responsible citizens.
+The School of Education seeks to produce not only effective professional educators, but also to develop concerned, compassionate educators who value each individual learner and who are dedicated to helping all students learn and fulfill his or her God-given potential.
+The School of Education's goal is the development of Teachers and Administrators as Servant Leaders, professionals committed to transforming teaching, learning, and schooling - professionals dedicated to leading and creating positive learning environments where all learners have the opportunity to gain knowledge, understanding, and wisdom, as well as cultivate the virtues and skills necessary to become productive and responsible citizens.

-The faculty in the Belhaven School Graduate of Education believe that well-prepared teachers, building administrators, and district leaders serving as professional educators are committed to the profession and in helping to improve the educational environment and our schools.
-At Belhaven, we challenge teachers to stretch themselves as effective educators, to take the lead in their schools, and to develop a heart of service in their communities and to make a difference in the engagement and learning of the all the children they teach as well as impact each child's life.
+The faculty in the Belhaven Graduate School of Education believe that well-prepared teachers and administrators as professional educators are committed to the education profession and to helping improve the educational environment in our schools.
+At Belhaven, we challenge individuals to stretch themselves as effective educators, to take the lead in their schools, to develop a heart of service in their communities and to make a difference in the engagement and learning of all children, thereby having a positive impact on each child's life.